 - Bilingual Bonus: Several words used to describe the Immer come from German, including "immer" itself, which means "always".
 Others include "manchmal", used to describe the regular world, which mean "sometimes", and a kind of scary hyperspace beast known as "hai", from the German word for shark.

-- Chemical Messiah: Because the Ambassador Ez Ra consists of two non-identical twins, the Ariekei find his pronouncements intoxicating and addictive, leading to a Terminally Dependent Society.
+- Chemical Messiah: Because the Ambassador Ez Ra consists of two non-identical twins who hate each other, the Ariekei find his pronouncements intoxicating and addictive, leading to a Terminally Dependent Society.

 - Dissimile: Ariekei use these quite frequently because it's as close as they can get to abstraction.